 Boots, the epitome of your everyday season-to-season closet rotation.
 Low-key and down for whatever, it’s no wonder boots are up there with our most favorite all-year-round purchases.
 From structured faux and real leathers, platform or chunky soles and statement hardware details – staple boots look great with just about everything.
-But (there is always a but) with every brand new pair comes the inevitable reality of sore feet, blisters, and sometimes painful arches (Ugh).
-Before the dread sets in, look no further than our holy grail guide of tips and tricks on how to break in your boots.
+But (there is always a but) with every brand new pair comes the inevitable reality of sore feet, blisters, and sometimes painful arches.
+Before the panic sets in, look no further than our holy grail guide of tips and tricks on how to break in your boots.
 Follow these simple steps before styling up your new favorites.

 Put a sock in it

 When it comes to breaking in your new pair of boots, thick socks are your savior.
 If you don’t have chunky socks at hand, double up on your everyday pair.
 Throw them on under your boots and wear them around the house whilst you’re rustling up dinner or doing the cleaning.
 This will help to stretch the leather, allowing it to mould to the shape of your feet.
 In winter months, blister-sensitive hiking socks may be worth investing in – they help break in your boots, plus they keep your feet toasty warm.
 A win win.